George Beurling: Malta (1942)

 The enervation of daily combat combined with the effects of the poor rations and dysentery were telling.
 Beurling was bedridden for much of August and September, gaining only 1½ victories in August.
 On 8 August, while he was shooting at a Bf 109, he was jumped by two more.
-He claimed that he hit one and that it went straight into the sea.
-This was apparently confirmed by his section leader.
+He hit one and it went straight into the sea: this was confirmed by his section leader.
 But his aircraft was then hit in the engine and he belly-landed in a stone-walled field.
-"I climbed out, he recalled, unhurt except for a superficial cut in one arm."
+"I climbed out", he recalled, "unhurt except for a superficial cut in one arm."
 Beurling was shot down either by Herbert Rollwage or Siegfried Freytag and Fw Pohl of I./Jagdgeschwader 77 (JG 77—77th Fighter Wing), who all claimed a Spitfire shot down.

 Beurling hitched back to Ta' Qali Field.
 On 25 September, he had another successful day, claiming to have downed three German fighters, but on this occasion his victories seem to be "overclaimed".
 That day, flying with 11 other Spitfires, he met a dozen Bf 109s 30 miles northeast of Zonqor Point.
-He claimed to have "disintegrated" a first Messerschmitt, to have damaged a second and put in flames a third, that "enveloped in flames, dived vertically striking the sea", the pilot bailing out.
+He claimed to have "disintegrated" a first Bf 109, to have damaged a second and set a third on fire, that "enveloped in flames, dived vertically striking the sea", the pilot bailing out.
 Two of these victims were two German fighters that came back to base, even if badly damaged and the third could be the one piloted by Kurt Gorbing, who made a forced-landing and died shortly afterwards.